Growth Through Adversity

 How you engage with difficulty:

-…becomes part of the person you’re turning into over time.
+These responses become part of the person you’re becoming over time.

 What This Comes Down To

-And across a lifetime, that development becomes part of your character arc — the slow, steady process of becoming more capable, more mature, and more able to live the chapters that come next.
+Across a lifetime, this process becomes part of your character arc.
+You become more capable, more steady, and more able to handle the responsibilities that come with each new chapter.